yunhal/purpleair_database_analysis/README.md

 *This code is designed to support the method "2", building your own database in a local computer.*

-#### How to use
+#### About the scripts

-You will need to run this python script in the background in a computer, which must be turned on all the times to avoid any data loss.
+**You must have the followings before executing the script:**

-To avoid overwriting the existing data files accidentally, the database directory is created with the datetime you executed the python script.
+- purpleair_api_read_key : a text file in the working directory that contains your PurpleAir API key

-*You must have the followings before executing the script:*
+- sensor_id : a parameter in the script for a sensor ID (e.g., sensor_id = '143856')
-1) purpleair_api_read_key : a text file in the working directory that contains your PurpleAir API key
+- Install the required packages (see the package list in the purpleair_build_database.py)

-2) sensor_id : a parameter in the script for a sensor ID (e.g., sensor_id = '143856')
+**purpleair_build_database.py** - to create sqlite and csv database

-3) Install the required packages (see the package list in the purpleair_build_database.py)
+>>You will need to run this python script in the background in a computer, which must be turned on all the times to avoid any data loss.

-purpleair_build_database.py - to create sqlite and csv database
+>> To avoid overwriting the existing data files accidentally, the database directory is created with the datetime you executed the python script.

 ```
 python purpleair_build_database.py &
 ```

-purpleair_build_database_test.ipynb - to check how the script works (it creates the database files with only the first data)
+**purpleair_build_database_test.ipynb** - to check how the script works (it creates the database files with only the first data)

-test_reading_sqlite_csv.ipynb - to check saved PA data in the database files.
+**test_reading_sqlite_csv.ipynb** - to check saved PA data in the database files.